Old Fashioned Chicken Soup

 Do you realize how many chicken necks you have to eat to feel satisfied?
 Trust me, it’s a lot.
 And even though I was thankful that we had such a nice meal, I no longer eat that meat.

 Now, I make chicken soup with the whole chicken.
-I love a lot of chicken in my soup to go along with the vegetables and orzo.
+I love a lot of chicken to accompany the vegetables and orzo in my soup.

 Wait until you try this recipe!
 You’re going to love it.